sf200212345/MDST_Twitter_Chatbot/backend/README.md

 python3 -m venv env
 ```

-To activate/deactivate your virtual environment (make sure to always activate before running anything in api!):
+To activate/deactivate your virtual environment (make sure to always activate before running anything in "backend"!):
 ```
 source env/bin/activate
 deactivate
 ```

-Prior to installing dependencies, uncomment either tensorflow (includes keras) or torch depending on which library you use.
+Prior to installing dependencies, uncomment either tensorflow (includes keras) or torch depending on which library you use in the requirements.txt file.
 These dependencies are fairly large at ~500 MB, so you only want to install the one you need.
-To install dependencies (make sure you're inside the "api" folder and your virtual environment has been activated!):
+To install dependencies (make sure you're inside the "backend" folder and your virtual environment has been activated!):
 ```
 pip install -r requirements.txt
 ```